getyoti/yoti-doc-scan-ios/README.md

 2004 | SDK launched without session ID
 3000 | Yoti's services are down or unable to process the request 3001 | An error occurred during a network request
-3002 | User has no network
+3002 | The user did not have a network connection
 4000 | The user did not grant permission to the camera 4001 | The user submitted a wrong document
 5000 | The user's camera was not found and file upload is not allowed